Thea Gilmore: Career

-Gilmore began her career working in a recording studio, where she met Nigel Stonier.
-She released her first album as a teenager, entitled Burning Dorothy, in 1998 and over the course of the next four years, released increasingly well-received albums that earned her a reputation in the UK music press but no chart success.
+Gilmore began her career at 16 while doing work experience in a recording studio, where she met producer Nigel Stonier.
+She released her first album as a teenager, entitled Burning Dorothy, in 1998.
+Over the next four years, she released increasingly well-received albums that earned her a reputation in the UK music press but no chart success.

-In 2002 Gilmore shared lead vocals with Kellie While, beside musicians Maartin Allcock; John Kirkpatrick, Robbie McIntosh, Michael McGoldrick and Simon Swarbrick in the Reel and Soul Association.
-The project mixed American soul and British Folk music.
+In 2002, Gilmore shared lead vocals with Kellie While, beside musicians Maartin Allcock, John Kirkpatrick, Robbie McIntosh, Michael McGoldrick and Simon Swarbrick in the Reel and Soul Association.
+The project mixed American soul and British folk music.
 The group's eponymously titled album gained considerable mainstream attention which resulted in numerous TV appearances and radio broadcasts including the BBC's Top of the Pops 2.

 Gilmore finally made a breakthrough at 23 with the release of Avalanche in August 2003, which became her first album to break into the Official UK Album Chart, at No. 62, and spawned two minor hit singles, "Juliet (Keep That in Mind)" and "Mainstream", for which she garnered acclaim for producing a low-budget music video filmed in a local Virgin Megastore.
 The video received exposure on the BBC's flagship music show Top of the Pops 2.

 In 2004, folk singer Joan Baez personally invited Gilmore to open for her during her tour leading up to the US presidential election.
 In 2005, Gilmore continued touring commitments, for the first time not releasing a new album (the covers collection Loft Music was widely released during 2004).

-Gilmore finally returned to recording with the release of Harpo's Ghost in August 2006, after a two-and-a-half-year absence of new material.
+Gilmore returned to recording with the release of Harpo's Ghost in August 2006, after a two-and-a-half-year absence of new material.
 This was her first album on major label Sanctuary Records after many years of independent releases.
 The album was once again acclaimed in the music press and UK radio lent their support to the single "Cheap Tricks".

-Subsequent to the release of Harpo's Ghost she parted company with her manager, left Sanctuary Records and released EP The Threads independently on her March 2007 UK tour with remaining copies sold on her website afterwards.
+Subsequent to the release of Harpo's Ghost she parted company with her manager, left Sanctuary Records and released an EP The Threads independently on her March 2007 UK tour, with remaining copies sold on her website afterwards.

-On 19 May 2008 Fruitcake Records (via Fullfill and distributed by Universal Records) released Liejacker, Gilmore's eighth album featuring contributions from Joan Baez, Dave McCabe, and Erin McKeown.
+On 19 May 2008, Fruitcake Records (via Fullfill and distributed by Universal Records) released Liejacker, Gilmore's eighth album featuring contributions from Joan Baez, Dave McCabe, and Erin McKeown.
 It was preceded on 12 May by the single "Old Soul", a duet with McCabe.
 In June 2008, Gilmore signed to Rykodisc (Warner) for the United States.
 Liejacker was released in the US on 23 September 2008.